 In this video, we are going to assemble a simple 3D scene.
-Despite its simplicity, it is vital, that we already have an understanding of 3D graphics in general or have gained some basic experience by using a 3D modelling software.
+Despite its simplicity, it is vital, that we already have an understanding of 3D graphics in general or have gained some basic experience by using 3D modeling software.

 In order to display anything in the scene, we have to add a “Camera”.
 The camera has to be wired under the root node too.
 The output of the camera is wired to the main output.
 We do not have any on the Preview, since we still have an empty scene.

 The next object I will place in the scene is a sphere, a simple module called “Sphere”.
 This will also have a connection to our root node.
 We are still not getting any preview image.
 The reason for this is that our camera is located in the middle of the sphere at the moment and the inner side of the sphere, that our camera is pointing at, is not being rendered.
-We can create a visible image, if we position the camera elsewhere.
-For this, we can use the “Transformation” property, that every green colored scene node and every green colored objects have.
-In this property we can adjust position, rotation and scaling.
+We can create a visible image if we position the camera elsewhere.
+For this, we can use the “Transformation” property, which every green-colored scene node and every green-colored objects have.
+In this property, we can adjust position, rotation, and scaling.
 If we reposition the camera backwards, along the Z axis, like this, we see how a sphere appears.
-Moving the camera backwards will bring the sphere into the view of true camera.
+Moving the camera backwards will bring the sphere into the view of the true camera.

 Moving the camera with this tool alone would result in a tiresome editing process.
 Therefore, we also have a dedicated module called “Camera Mover” for this purpose.
 This module can provide us with camera transformation settings and a zoom factor - which is basically the field of view angle of the camera.

 When this module is connected to the camera, we can adjust the position of it either on the preview panel or on the output monitor directly by the mouse.
 Here, for instance, I can move the camera backwards or go around the object by simply using the mouse.
 There is a separate documentation available on what type of mouse operations are available to the camera mover.
 I will not go into details on this subject but you are advised to go through that one too,at some point in the future.